Thank you for signing up to . You will receive a verification email shortly.

 The Prime Minister first announced his intention for indoor play areas to re-open along with his roadmap out of lockdown strategy on 22 February.

-Under Stage 3 of the roadmap, which will to come into effect on 17 May, Boris said, “Indoor hospitality, entertainment venues such as cinemas and soft play areas, the rest of the accommodation sector, and indoor adult group sports and exercise classes will reopen.”
+Under Stage 3 of the roadmap (opens in new tab), which will to come into effect on 17 May, Boris said, "Indoor hospitality (opens in new tab), entertainment venues such as cinemas and soft play areas, the rest of the accommodation sector, and indoor adult group sports and exercise classes will reopen."

 After a government review this month, the Prime Minister declared that Stage 3 proceedings would indeed come into effect from the third week of May.